Do semantic parts emerge in Convolutional Neural Networks?: Related Work

 {\it Analyzing CNNs.} CNN-based representations are unintuitive and there is no clear understanding of why they perform so well or how they could be improved.
 In an attempt to better understand the properties of a CNN, some recent vision works have focused on analyzing their internal representations~\citep{szegedy14iclr,yosinski14nips,lenc15cvpr,mahendran15cvpr,zeiler14eccv,simonyan14iclr_w,agrawal14eccv,zhou15iclr,eigen2013iclr_w}.
 Some of these investigated properties of the network, like stability~\citep{szegedy14iclr}, feature transferability~\citep{yosinski14nips}, equivariance, invariance and equivalence~\citep{lenc15cvpr}, the ability to reconstruct the input~\citep{mahendran15cvpr} and how the number of layers, filters and parameters affects the network performance~\citep{agrawal14eccv,eigen2013iclr_w}.

-More related to this paper are \citep{zeiler14eccv,simonyan14iclr_w,agrawal14eccv,zhou15iclr}, which look at the convolutional filters. \cite{zeiler14eccv} use deconvolutional networks to visualize locally optimal visual inputs for individual filters. \cite{simonyan14iclr_w} use a gradient-based visualization technique to highlight the areas of an image discriminative for an object class. \cite{agrawal14eccv} show that the feature representations are distributed across object classes. \cite{zhou15iclr} show that the layers of a network learn to recognize visual elements at different levels of abstraction (e.g. edges, textures, objects and scenes).
+\cite{zeiler14eccv} use deconvolutional networks to visualize locally optimal visual inputs for individual filters. \cite{simonyan14iclr_w} use a gradient-based visualization technique to highlight the areas of an image discriminative for an object class. \cite{agrawal14eccv} show that the feature representations are distributed across object classes. \cite{zhou15iclr} show that the layers of a network learn to recognize visual elements at different levels of abstraction (e.g. edges, textures, objects and scenes).
 Most of these works make an interesting observation: filter responses can often be linked to semantic parts~\citep{zeiler14eccv,simonyan14iclr_w,zhou15iclr}.
 These observations are however mostly based on casual visual inspection of few images~\citep{zeiler14eccv,simonyan14iclr_w}. \citep{zhou15iclr} is the only work presenting some quantitative results based on human judgements, but not focused on semantic parts.
 Instead, we present an extensive quantitative analysis on whether filters can be associated with semantic parts and to which degree.
 We transform the filters into part detectors and evaluate their performance on ground-truth part bounding-boxes from the PASCAL-Part dataset~\citep{chen14cvpr}.
 Moreover, we present a second quantitative analysis based on human judgements where we categorize filters into semantic parts.
 We believe this methodology goes a step further than previous works and supports more conclusive answers to the quest for semantic parts.\\

 {\it Filters as intermediate part representations for recognition.} Several works use filter responses for recognition tasks \citep{simon14accv,gkioxari15iccv,simon15iccv,xiao15cvpr,oquab15cvpr}. \cite{simon14accv} train part detectors for fine-grained recognition, while \cite{gkioxari15iccv} train them for action and attribute classification.
 Furthermore, \cite{simon15iccv} learn constellations of filter activation patterns, and \cite{xiao15cvpr} cluster group of filters responding to different bird parts.
 All these works assume that the convolutional layers of a network are related to semantic parts.
 In this paper we try to shed some light on this assumption and hopefully inspire more works on exploiting the network's internal structure for recognition.